sungnga/react-ecommerce/react-frontend/README.md

   - Import react and react component: `import React, {Component} from 'react'`
   - Import Route and Redirect from router-dom: `import { Route, Redirect } from 'react-router-dom'`
   - Import isAuthenticated function: `import {isAuthenticated} from './index'
   - The isAuthenticated function will check for the authenticated user.
-If we have the user, we get the user from the local storage
+If we have the user, we get the user information from the local storage
   - Write a PrivateRoute functional component that
     - takes the react Component and the rest of the props as arguments
     - returns the Route